nateshannon/SweetwaterTest/README.md

 ## How To Use This Project

-While much of this project should be self-explanatory, below is a list of feature and how you use them.
+While much of this project should be self-explanatory, below is a list of features and how you use them.

 Feature | Purpose | Location | Usage
 ------- | ------- | -------- | -----